 (2) Can senior citizen claim both 80TTA & 80TTB?

 Senior citizens can claim deduction only under section 80TTB.
 And individuals below 60 years can claim deduction only under section 80TTA.

 (3) Are term deposits eligible for 80TTB deduction?

 Yes, you can avail of an 80TTB deduction on all types of term deposits.

 (4) I am a partner in a firm and a senior citizen.
 So, can I claim tax deduction under section 80TTB?

-You can deduction under 80TTB only the interest earned on the deposits held by you individually.
+You can claim deduction under 80TTB only on the interest earned on the deposits held by you individually.
 Deduction under section 80TTB is not allowed for any deposits held on behalf of the partnership firm.

 Resident individuals below 60 years and non-resident senior citizens cannot claim tax deductions under section 80TTB.

 (6) Is 80TTB applicable in the new regime?